top of page

 The most recent game on this list, Kulebra is a story-based game with the visuals of Paper Mario and the time rewind mechanics of Majora's Mask.

-At the start of the game, you awaken as a snake skeleton that's been possessed by an unknown person's soul.
-This snake, Kulebra, begins to explore the world, and it soon becomes his goal to help the other spirits move on to the afterlife, and also to unravel the mystery of the strange monsters that have been causing trouble all across limbo.
+At the start of the game, you wake up as a snake skeleton that's been possessed by an unknown person's soul.
+This snake, Kulebra, begins to explore the world, and it soon becomes his goal to help the other spirits move on to the afterlife, as well as to unravel the mystery of the strange monsters that have been causing trouble across limbo.

 Story-wise, Kulebra is pretty great.
-I liked some chapters more than others, to be sure, and I find the current ending to be lacking.
-But at its best, this game has some very personal and touching moments between its characters.
-The gameplay of Kulebra consists mostly of simple puzzle solving, but these puzzles serve well enough to keep the game moving forward, and the time rewind mechanics aren't as punishing as Majora's Mask's, meaning you never have to replay large sections if you miss any specific events.
+I liked some chapters more than others: namely 1 and 4.
+At its best, this game has some very personal and touching moments between its characters.
+The gameplay of Kulebra consists of simple puzzles, but these puzzles work to keep the game moving forward, and the time rewind mechanics aren't as punishing as Majora's Mask's, meaning you never have to replay large sections if you miss a specific event.

 I love the art of Kulebra.
 Everything looks fantastic: lively, colorful, and nostalgic, while still establishing an identity of its own.
 Kulebra himself looks especially cool in this style - just look at that big grin!